Emergence of universality in transport of noisy free fermions

 To show the universality of noisy fermions beyond QSSEP, we consider homogeneous and static nearest-neighbour hopping, with noise only coupled to local densities.
 We refer to this as the \textit{ Quantum Dephasing Noise (\qnoise) model}~\cite{10.21468/SciPostPhys.3.5.033} (see Fig.~\ref{fig:schematic}).
 The system is connected at both ends to particle reservoirs modeled within the Lindblad framework.
-We argue that in the thermodynamic limit $L \to \infty$, the distribution of the correlation matrix is the same for \qnoise and QSSEP.
-We support this argument by showing that the thermodynamic limit $L \to \infty$ effectively corresponds to a strong noise limit, since each particle traveling through an increasingly long system undergoes an additive noise effect .
-Moreover, in the limit of strong noise, the exact mapping to QSSEP can be shown algebraically, as originally proven in~\cite{10.21468/SciPostPhys.3.5.033} (see \footnote{See supplemental material for extra details.} for alternative proof).
-Note that, following a different approach and only considering the noise averaged correlation matrix, the emergence of an effective theory in the large-$L$ limit has been discussed in~\cite{TonyQResistors} for a class of similar quantum stochastic models.
+We argue that in the thermodynamic limit $L \to \infty$, the correlation-matrix distribution of \qnoise coincides with that of QSSEP.
+The key point is that increasing $L$ effectively produces a strong-noise limit, since particles accumulate more dephasing while traversing the system.
+In that limit, the exact mapping to QSSEP can be shown algebraically~\cite{10.21468/SciPostPhys.3.5.033} (see sec.~\ref{sec:snl} of \footnote{See supplemental material for extra details.} for an alternative proof).
+Related effective large-$L$ descriptions for noise-averaged correlations were discussed in~\cite{TonyQResistors}.

-Subsequently, we address charge transport.
-We consider the full distribution of the charge transferred from the system to one reservoir (e.g., the right), conditioned to a specific noise realisation.
-The transferred charge generally grows linearly over time with a distribution that follows a large deviation principle.
-The corresponding cumulants reach a stationary value in the long-time limit, which is self-averaging with respect to noise and exhibits a diffusive $\sim O(1/L)$ asymptotic behavior.
-Moreover, taking advantage of the gauge invariance associated to the bond through which charge current is measured, we prove explicitly that the leading order of QSSEP's cumulants, and thus of all models falling within its universality class, coincides exactly with that of classical SSEP's cumulants (see Fig.~\ref{fig:schematic}).
+We then study charge transport through the full distribution of the charge transferred to one reservoir for a fixed noise realization.
+The transferred charge grows linearly in time and obeys a large-deviation principle; its cumulants become self-averaging at long times and scale diffusively as $O(1/L)$.
+Exploiting the gauge invariance associated with the bond where the current is measured, we prove that the leading cumulants of QSSEP, and hence of its universality class, coincide exactly with those of classical SSEP (see Fig.~\ref{fig:schematic}).

 \lettersection{Model} We introduce \qnoise for free fermions on a 1D lattice of $L$ sites.
 The evolution is controlled by a deterministic hopping Hamiltonian $\hat H_0$, which for reference is taken to be $\Hat{H}_0 = - \sum_{j=1}^{L-1} \left(c^{\dagger}_j c_{j+1} + c^{\dagger}_{j+1} c_{j}\right)$.
 However we discuss more general quadratic Hamiltonians when establishing the universality of our results.
 A stochastic noisy potential is coupled to the number density on each site setting the Hamiltonian increment $d\hat{H} = \hat{H}_0 dt + \sqrt{\gamma} \sum_{j=1}^L \hat{n}_j dW_j$.
 The $dW$'s denote Wiener processes, satisfying $\overline{dW_i}=0$, $\overline{dW_i dW_j}= \delta_{i,j} dt$.
 Using Ito calculus, we deduce the unitary evolution of the density matrix